 Flowering Almond Care Must-Knows

-Flowering almond grows best in full sun (essential for masses of flowers) and moist, well-drained loam.
+Flowering almond grows best in full sun (essential for the most amount of flowers) and moist, well-drained loam.
 It tolerates a variety of soil conditions although its flowering may be compromised in excessively dry or wet soil.
 Plant flowering almond in spring, and water it regularly during the first growing season.
 Cover the soil around the plant with a 2-inch-thick layer of shredded mulch to prevent soil-moisture loss.

 Prune this shrub in late spring right after it finishes flowering to keep it looking well maintained.
 Cut dead twigs off at the base of the plant and shear back live twigs to create the desired plant size and shape.
-Worth noting: A light pruning often helps promote better flowering the following year.
+A light pruning often helps promote better flowering the following year.

-This shrub is susceptible to a myriad of problems.
+This shrub is unfortunately susceptible to a myriad of problems.
 Watch for potential diseases like black knot, cankers, die back, leaf spot, powdery mildew, and verticillium wilt, as well as troubling insects like aphids, borers, caterpillars, Japanese beetles, scale, and spider mites.